grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 # Grafana Tempo data source

-Using the instructions on this page, you can configure the `TempoStack` to send data to Grafana and configure the Tempo data source.
+You can configure the `TempoStack` to send data to Grafana and configure the Tempo data source.

 You can choose to either use Tempo Operator's gateway or not: